 Regardless of the fogging method used, some chemical fogging standards can be counted on across the board, like the H2O2 won’t affect the HEPA filters and the fog will not leave a residue.

-With COVID-19 raising society’s awareness of the prevalence of viral contaminants and increasing the demand to keep those contaminants under control, there’s never been a better time to explore your sanitization options.
+With COVID-19 raising society’s awareness of the prevalence of viral contaminants and increasing the demand to keep those contaminants under control, there’s never been a better time to explore your Cleanroom Cleaning options.